 Ice Cream

-- Combine the milk, ginger and optional ceyenne in a small microwave proof container.
+• Combine 8 oz whole milk and ¼ cup grated fresh ginger in a small microwave proof container.
 Heat on high for about 2-3 minutes to scalding hot but do not allow it to boil over.
 Set the milk in the refrigerator for 1 hour to allow the ginger to steep.
 Check the flavor.
 If you want it stronger allow it to steep another hour.

-- When the milk is flavored to your liking, combine the milk, cream and 1/2 the sugar in a saucepan.
+• When the milk is flavored to your liking, combine the milk, 16 oz heavy cream and 1/2 the sugar in a saucepan.
 Heat over medium high heat until scalding hot.

-- While the milk mixture is heating, whisk together the yolks and the remaining sugar.
+• While the milk mixture is heating, whisk together 5 large egg yolks and the remaining sugar.

-- Run the custard in your ice-cream machine according to the manufacturer's directions.
-Just before removing the ice cream from the machine, pour in the chopped candied ginger and allow it to mix through the ice cream.
+• Run the custard in your ice-cream machine according to the manufacturer's directions.
+Just before removing the ice cream from the machine, pour in ½ cup minced candied ginger and allow it to mix through the ice cream.

 Make the Cookies

-- Preheat the oven to 350°F. Line two half-sheet pans with parchment paper.
-Sift together the flour, baking soda, ginger, salt and pepper.
+• Preheat the oven to 350 °F. Line two half-sheet pans with parchment paper.
+Sift together 12 ½ oz all-purpose flour, ¾ teaspoon baking soda, 2 tablespoons ginger powder, ½ teaspoon table salt¼ teaspoon ground black pepper.
 Set aside.

-- On medium high speed, cream together the butter, granulated sugar and brown sugar until light and fluffy.
-Add the vanilla and molasses and mix to combine.
-Add the egg and mix to combine.
+• On medium high speed, cream together 8 oz unsalted butter, 4 oz granulated sugar4 oz light brown sugar until light and fluffy.
+Add 1 teaspoon vanilla extract4 oz molasses and mix to combine.
+Add 1 egg and mix to combine.

 Notes